yashmadan123/MCW-Enterprise-class-networking/Whiteboard design session/WDS trainer guide - Enterprise-class networking in Azure.md

 1. Explain the approach you would take to deploying ExpressRoute Circuits including location and circuit size.

 2. What ExpressRoute peering options you would enable and what workloads would use them?
-Diagram your peering configuration including subnet, IP and autonomous system number configuration needed.
+Diagram your peering configuration including the subnet, IP, and autonomous system number configuration needed.

 3. What are the NAT requirements for ExpressRoute integration?